 Larry lifted his chin slowly.
 ‘Ah…I see where you are going with this.
 I don’t know the answer to that, Detective.’

-Luke removed his mobile phone.
+Luke removed his cell phone.
 After checking the telephone number in his file, he called the Booth’s landline.
 Within seconds their telephone began ringing.
 ‘Let’s allow this to go to message,’ Luke said.

 After the Booth’s pre-recorded welcome message had completed Luke said into his phone.
 ‘Testing one, two, three…’ and hung up.